reactjs/react-a11y/README.md

 I will try to stay close to the upstream `react-a11y` API, and document differences here.

-  - The API is totally different on this branch,
-    I implemented a simple plugin system so other poeple can write and publish rules.
+  - The API is totally different on this branch.
+It has a simple plugin system so other poeple can write and publish their own rules.
+The options have become much simpler also.
   - Started using `ReactDOM.finDOMNode` instead of `document.getElementById`, as
     noted in upstream [#54](https://github.com/reactjs/react-a11y/issues/54).
     This fixes a lot of issues from upstream: